Quantum Analytic Descent: Classically computing the gradient

-\emph{Classically computing the gradient}--- We derive the analytic gradient of the approximate energy surface from Eq.~\eqref{full-energy} in Appendix~\ref{gradientSection} and propose an efficient classical algorithm for computing it for a given input $\underline{\theta}$ in Appendix~\ref{classical-alg-sec}.
+We derive the full analytic gradient of the approximate energy surface from Eq.~\eqref{full-energy} in Appendix~\ref{gradientSection} and propose an efficient classical algorithm for computing it for a given input $\underline{\theta}$ in Appendix~\ref{classical-alg-sec}.
 This has a classical computational complexity of $\mathcal{O}(\nu^3)$.
 We simulate an ansatz circuit of 12 qubits in Fig.~\ref{fig1}(b) and compute the approximation error of the analytically calculated gradient vector.
 We quantify this error using the similarity measure as the normalised scalar product $f = \langle \underline{\tilde{g}} | \underline{g}\rangle / (\lVert \underline{\tilde{g}} \rVert \lVert \underline{g} \rVert)$, between the exact $\underline{g} $ and the approximate $\underline{\tilde{g}}$ gradient vectors.
 We plot $1-f$ in Fig.~\ref{fig1}(b), and conclude that our approximation is very good and that our error measure scales with the parameter vector norm in fourth order as $1-f = \mathcal{O}( \delta^4 )$.

-We aim to use this gradient in a classical optimisation routine (please refer to later text), but we first show that this approximation is very robust to shot noise.
-In particular, when using a quantum device to estimate the coefficients in Eq.~\eqref{full-energy}, one needs to collect a large number of shots in order to sufficiently reduce the statistical uncertainty in those estimates.
-This uncertainty is quantified by the variance of the estimator, e.g., $\var[ E^{(B)}_k]$ when reconstructing the coefficient $E^{(B)}_k$.
+We aim to use this gradient vector in a classical optimisation routine, but we first have to take into account shot noise: When using a quantum device to estimate the coefficients in Eq.~\eqref{full-energy}, one needs to collect a large number of samples in order to sufficiently reduce the statistical uncertainty in those estimates.
+This uncertainty is quantified by the variances as, e.g., $\var[ E^{(B)}_k]$ when estimating the coefficient $E^{(B)}_k$.
+As such, we want to determine the gradient vector to a fixed precision as the expected Euclidean distance $\epsilon^2:= \langle \lVert\Delta g\rVert^2 \rangle = \sum_{k=1}^\nu \var[ \partial_m E(\underline{\theta}) ]$ for which we derive the following error propagation formula